void

 Demography

-According to the 1910 census Merklín had 1,789 inhabitants of which 1,659 (92 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Merklín had 1,789 inhabitants of whom 1,659 (92 per cent) reported using Czech in their daily speech.
 The judicial district was okres Přestice, administratively it reported to hejtmanství Přestice.

 Source:Seznam míst v království Českém(1913)